facelessuser/coloraide/docs/src/markdown/gamut.md

 Visually, MINDE chroma reduction will allow a color that has decent constant lightness and will allow some hue shift as long as it is under what is noticeable by the eye.
 This doesn't mean no hue shift, and in certain regions, such as very dark colors or very light colors, hue shift can be greater because it is more difficult to notice in such lightness ranges.
-Every perceptual space is different and some do better than others and may allow for larger or smaller JND limits, so the JND is relative to the color space and the ∆E color distancing algorithm used.

 Preserving lightness in this way is useful when creating tones or mixing and interpolating colors.
 A constant lightness can also be useful when trying to control contrast.

-Computationally, chroma reduction is slower to compute than clipping.
+MINDE chroma reduction is computationally slower than clipping or the alternative [ray tracing](#ray-tracing-chroma-reduction) approach.
 Chroma reduction by bisecting can have varying performance as it is unknown how many iterations will be required to reduce the color into the gamut.
 Additionally, by combining the reduction with MINDE, the algorithm takes additional performance hits as it must now perform costly color distancing checks.

-Using a perceptual space with more uniform color distancing can reduce the complexity required to determine the color distance and, in turn, can speed up the process.
+What the MINDE chroma reduction method lacks in speed, it makes up for in robustness.
+It isn't finicky about the type of gamut it works on, and the algorithm is generally fairly simple.
+If you are want to gamut map in a perceptual space that ray trace has a hard time with, it is likely MINDE can handle it, most of the time ray trace can handle things just as well.

-Lastly, all provided MINDE chroma reduction methods allow the controlling of the JND.
-This is useful if you want to adjust how close to the gamut boundary you approach before clipping.
+Lastly, MINDE chroma reduction allows for the controlling of the JND.
+This is useful if you want to adjust how close to the gamut boundary you are before clipping.
 A larger JND may provide even more colorful colors while a lower JND will provide more accurate colors (relative to the perceptual space).
 If desired, setting the JND to 0 can improve performance by bypassing the MINDE logic altogether, but keep in mind that some perceptual spaces can have a geometry that can cause overly under-saturated colors just due to how the colors are distributed in the color space.

 Consider the color `#!color color(display-p3 1 1 0)`.
 If we were to gamut map it in CIELCh with a very low JND, we can see that the odd shape of CIELCh in the yellow region can cause us to get a very desaturated color.
 By using the default